 What are the requirements for Medicaid?

 Now that you have reviewed who is eligible for Medicaid in South Carolina in patient-specific groups, the next step is to review the mandatory requirements for Medicaid.
-What are the Medicaid application guidelines you must meet in order to qualify for healthcare benefits in the state successfully?
-Review the below items, which apply to the majority of Medicaid benefits eligibility applications nationwide.
-You must:
+Review the below items, which apply to the majority of Medicaid benefits eligibility applications nationwide:

-Have additional forms, if applicable – If you belong to a different health program (independent or government-based), have a disability, are a former foster care child or have an illness specified as covered under SC Medicaid, then you must be able to fill out and provide the specified forms through Healthy Connections to fully meet the application guidelines for Medicaid.
+You must have additional forms, if applicable – If you belong to a different health program (independent or government-based), have a disability, are a former foster care child or have an illness included in the list of covered items under SC Medicaid, then you must be able to fill out and provide the specified forms through Healthy Connections to fully meet the application guidelines for Medicaid.

-If you are able to meet these Medicaid requirements, then you are one step closer to enrolling in South Carolina Medicaid benefits.
+If you are able to meet these Medicaid requirements, then you are one step closer to the South Carolina Medicaid application process.
 Continue on to review the Medicaid income requirements.

 Pregnant women – Your expectant child and you will be covered by Medicaid benefits in SC if you remain within 194 percent of the federal poverty level.